 This is where you'll eliminate the 30% that are easy to identify as fraud with email validation and activity metrics, and then you'll work with the 70% where you'll need to contact the credit bureau or other agencies to determine who the individual is.
 Understand, though, this second step is more costly, but this waterfall strategy works every time and saves a lot of money at the end of the day.

-PD: So what we provide with Email Activity Metrics and Validation is the most reasonably priced option as a first step, then you can move onto the more costly initiatives that require a little more care and digging on your part.
+PD: So what we provide with our Fraud Prevention and Validation services is the most reasonably priced option as a first step, then you can move onto the more costly initiatives that require a little more care and digging on your part.

 But putting on my marketer hat, next, I want great leads to come in and convert for a great ROI.
 I have to toss the trash, but where do I find the value in the remaining email?